Iscar-daniel/gtl/README.md

 - install java 17 (should be able to run on java 11 also)
 - make sure google chrome is installed
 - install the dependencies using maven
-- run the test
+- run the test from CheckoutTest.java
-- junit 4